sanketshreeemal/pokerup/documentation/improvements.md

 ### Medium

-The Alert message that a user should login - move it to inside the scroll area (right now its messaing with the view port) The username entry validation checks for capital letters, but should not allow spaces either.
-It should also allow what is in the validation - lower case letters, underscores and numbers.

 * **Implement: Avatar selection in set-username dialog** - *Reason: The set-username dialog should allow users to choose from 5 randomly generated avatars, which are then stored as part of their player profile.*

 ### Low